AEW News: Main Event Star Details Why He Will Never Go Back To WWE

-Brian Cage is in the main event scene of All Elite Wrestling with a big title match coming up, and he’s happy to never return to WWE again.
+Brian Cage is in the main event scene of All Elite Wrestling with a big title match coming up, and he’s happy to never return to WWE.
 Many wrestlers around the world believe that making it into Vince McMahon’s company is how you know you’ve hit the big time.
-Cage never even made it to the main roster of WWE, but he has a specific reason as to why he’ll never go back to the promotion again.
+Cage never even made it to the main roster of WWE, but he has a specific reason as to why he’ll never go back to the promotion.

 Known primarily for his time with TNA and Impact Wrestling, Cage is already going after the AEW World Title less than two months after making his debut.
 In less than two weeks, he’ll battle Jon Moxley for the title at Fight for the Fallen after just five matches in AEW.

-On the latest episode of AEW Unrestricted, Cage discussed various topics, including his love or video games and horror movies.
+On the latest episode of AEW Unrestricted, Cage discussed various topics, including his love of video games and horror movies.
 He also held nothing back when talking about his time as an employee of WWE more than a decade ago, and how he was treated poorly by management.

 For a little over a year, Cage wrestled under a developmental contract for FCW, and he feels as if that short amount of time was more than enough.